 Youth Program

-Children and teens at IA are enthusiastically welcomed into the Youth Program by friendly faces and engaging children’s staff that help to fill each day with fun and new experiences.
-The program is filled with cool, age-appropriate activities and interesting topics related to the conference theme.
+Children and teens at IA are enthusiastically welcomed into the Youth Program by friendly faces and engaging children’s staff who help to fill each day with fun and new experiences.
+The program is filled with engaging, age-appropriate activities and interesting topics inspired by the Island.

-In 2023, there will be six children’s groups, each with experienced staff:
+In 2023, there were six children’s groups, each with experienced staff:

-● Barners ~ Pre K – rising 1st graders: Megan Lynes and Dave Nagel
+● Barners ~ Pre K – rising 1st graders

-● Brookies ~ rising 2nd – 4th graders: Andy Linscott and John Porcino
+● Brookies ~ rising 2nd – 4th graders

-● Newtons ~ rising 5th – 6th graders: Marc Bender and Liz Erickson
+● Newtons ~ rising 5th – 6th graders

-● Marshlandians ~ rising 7th – 9th graders: Isaac Eddy and Heidi Kublova
+● Marshlandians ~ rising 7th – 9th graders

 Register